Ponant Fleet: Naval administration

+View of the Port of Brest by Jean-François Hue.
 General view of Brest in 1793, during the French Revolution.

 Naval administration was under the authority of a Secretary of the State in 1626, the same year Cardinal Richelieu was designated as grand master of navigation.
 The two fleets were combined in 1642, then split in 1661.
 The two fleets were administered by Jean-Baptiste Colbert after 1662, during his tenure as intendant of finance and state minister, then secretary of State in 1669.
 A secretary of state held responsibility for the navy thereafter, until the French Revolution.

 The state secretary of the navy was the administrator responsible for the French royal naval fleet and the civilian naval component, the commercial trade fleet.
 The secretary therefore administered both naval fleets and merchant fleets, the naval bases, the diplomatic consulates, the colonies and the French East India Company.

 Other departments and bureaux were added to fleet administration over time.